-(BPT) - We all like to think our homes are a safe and secure place to relax and enjoy time with our family.
+(BPT) – We all like to think our homes are safe and secure places to relax and enjoy time with our family.
 Even though we try to make our homes as safe as possible for our children, accidents and injuries can still occur in the home.
-Preventable injuries unfortunately happen more often than they should, and some occur because of hazards we may not even think of.
+Preventable injuries, unfortunately, happen more often than they should, and some occur because of hazards we may not even think of.

 Summer is a great time for us to learn about different ways to make our homes safer for those we care about most.
 It is also a time for us to think about potential hazards in our homes and ways to prevent accidents and unintentional injuries from occurring.
 Keeping your family safe is a priority!
 Below are a few ideas to prevent accidents from occurring in your home.
 The tips on this list are easy, inexpensive and can make your home safer in as little as a day.